-Board Committees: Audit, Finance, Pension Plan Investment
+Board Committees: Audit, Finance (Chairperson), Pension Plan Investment

-Mrs. Sparks, 56, graduated from the University of California Berkeley in 1963, and with her husband, co-founded International Insurance Services, Ltd., in 1966 in Las Vegas.
+Mrs. Sparks, 58, graduated from the University of California Berkeley in 1963, and with her husband, co-founded International Insurance Services, Ltd., in Las Vegas, Nevada, in 1966.
 She served on the University and Community College System of Nevada Board of Regents from 1984 to 1996, and in 1991 was elected to a two-year term as chair of the Board of Regents.
 Mrs. Sparks is actively involved with numerous charitable and civic organizations, including founding and chairing the University Medical Center Foundation and the Children's Miracle Network Telethon.
 She is currently chair of the Nevada Children's Center Foundation and has been elected to the Foundation Boards of the University of Nevada Las Vegas and the Community College of Southern Nevada.
-She is a director of Showboat, Inc., a hotel/gaming corporation.